w3f/polkadot-wiki/docs/learn/learn-guides-vault.md

 ### Metadata Updates

-Similarly to what we did for the chain specification, we now generate and sign the Asset Hub metadata.
+Similarly to what we did for the chain specification, we now generate and sign the AssetHub metadata.

 #### Metadata QR Fountain

-To update the chain metadata for the Asset Hub specs on the Vault app you can follow the instructions [here](https://paritytech.github.io/parity-signer/tutorials/Add-New-Network.html#add-network-metadata).
+To update the chain metadata for the AssetHub specs on the Vault app you can follow the instructions [here](https://paritytech.github.io/parity-signer/tutorials/Add-New-Network.html#add-network-metadata).
 Briefly, in the Parity Signer repository, start the terminal within the `/generate_message` folder and type the following:

 `cargo run load-metadata -d -u wss://kusama-asset-hub-rpc.polkadot.io`

-where `wss://kusama-asset-hub-rpc.polkadot.io` is the Parity RPC endpoint for the Asset Hub on Kusama.
+where `wss://kusama-asset-hub-rpc.polkadot.io` is the Parity RPC endpoint for the AssetHub on Kusama.
 This will create the file `sign_me_load_metadata_statemineV9370` under the `files/in_progress` folder.
 Note that for future metadata updates the file name will change as the version at the time of writing was `V9370`.